Walking – it’s not just exercise.

-Whenever I see a really ‘beautiful’ home I get a kind of yearning.
-I can tell this is ‘the one’ by that clinch of the stomach: that coup de foudre.
-It happens in every city, and country, and everywhere I go, that feeling of house envy.
+Whenever I see a really ‘beautiful’ home I can tell this is ‘the one’ by that clinch of the stomach, that coup de foudre.
+It happens in every city, and country, and everywhere I go; that feeling of house envy.

 I see myself enjoying that garden, welcoming friends and family, happy in these beautiful surroundings.
 The house decorated for Christmas… and I’m sitting in that room, this room…. pulling into the driveway.
 I’m home….

-However….
-These are random thoughts, from a vivid imagination.
-I can admire a beautiful home, but at my lifestage I accept that I will never live in a house like this.
+These are random thoughts from a vivid imagination.
+I can admire as a beautiful home, but I know that I will never live in a house like that.

 Short of a big lottery win, I guess that is true for most of us.

-It is just a dream.
-It’s bitter-sweet.
-A nice dream to have, but one based on a realisation that there is distance between what we have, and what others have.
+It is just a dream and it’s bitter-sweet.
+A nice dream to have, but one based on a realisation that there will always be some distance between what some people have, and where some people live.

-We can admire other people’s homes because they appeal directly to our imagination and sense of aesthetics.
-We also recognise there is a lifestyle that goes with it – that may be very different from the one we have at the moment.
-Oh, so far apart.
+Other people’s homes may appeal directly to our imagination and sense of aesthetics.
+We recognise there is a lifestyle that goes with it – very different from the one we have at the moment.

 It is all relative.
-No matter what, there will always be the “Have’s” and “Have Not’s.”
+There will always be the “Have’s” and “Have Not’s.”